Date: Tuesdays, January 19-February 9, 2021

 Supply List pdf

 Our live online classes are taught via Zoom.
 Students have the opportunity to interact with the instructor and other participants, watch live demos and receive feedback and instruction.
-You will have access to a class chat forum where you can share work, comment and ask questions.
-Once you’ve enrolled, you’ll receive instructions about how to access the class.
+You will have access to a class chat forum on our website where you can share work, comment and ask questions.
+You will also have access to recordings of the class that will expire 30 days after the final day of the course.

 Develop skills and approaches for keeping your still life paintings open, active and alive.
 Paintings die when all mysteries are solved and everything is known, overstated and solved.
 Learn how to embrace the mystery and hold onto the act of searching throughout the process of painting, at the same time focusing on creating a sense of form, light and structure.
 The importance of time, change and building on history in painting will be emphasized.
 Although we are meeting virtually, students will be working directly from life in their home or studio.
 Students and instructor will focus on creating one sustained still life painting in oil over 4 weeks.
 We will cover topics from arranging a still life, blocking in a first pass, finding the composition and working towards an energized resolution.
 Demonstrations and slide presentations will delve into practical painting practices as well as historical and contemporary examples of still life painting.
 Some basic familiarity with oil or acrylic painting will be useful.